Platform

 Providing entrepreneurial training for war-affected women

-• Organizations must implement their project in at least one of Being’s 12 priority countries: Colombia, Ecuador, Ghana, India, Indonesia, Morocco, Pakistan, Romania, Senegal, Sierra Leone, Tanzania, and Vietnam.
+• The organization must implement its project in at least one of the following priority countries: Colombia, Ecuador, Ghana, India, Indonesia, Morocco, Pakistan, Romania, Senegal, Sierra Leone, Tanzania, or Vietnam.

 Being will not fund certain projects and organizations based on their main activities or compliance with specific guidelines.
 Here are the restrictions related to types of companies or activities that are not eligible for this grant.